What to see in Ayutthaya: 8 essentials in 1 day

 In addition, it will help you continue your trip north towards Chiang Mai.

-For rent a car in Thailand, I recommend this search engine, there I have managed to rent cars for less than 20 euros per day.
+To rent a car in Thailand, I recommend this search engine, there I have managed to rent cars for less than 20 euros per day.

 2. Train